jamesce44/MAGD150/README.md

 ## Lab 4:
 Topic: Ocean
 >In this lab, I created a *wave* in which is created by left clicking.
 In addition, I created a boat when the person running the application hits the key **B**.
 In addition, when the wave collides with the boat, the boat deletes itself, as it would appear to have been destroyed by the wave.
+## Lab 7:
+Topic: Nature
+>In this lab, I created a tree in which has leaves that follow your cursor.
+I created a class object for each leaf called *chirp* (I initially wanted birds but decided to change my mind) in which is called by an array which decides the specific amount of leaves.
+I also made the leaves to change shape depending on which direction they head by checking if the velocity is positive or negative.
+## Lab 8:
+Topic: Movie Poster
+>In this lab, I created a movie poster in which spoofs the political situation with Russia as an action flick (it's a joke, get over it).
+I created text that moves across the screen stating who stars in the film, when it releases, and who it was directed by.
+You can screenshot the poster by left clicking within the window.
+## Lab 9:
+Topic: Documentary
+>In this lab, I created a video within the window which was a clip from Snoop Dogg's Plizzanet Earth on Jimmy Kimmel Live!
+It was playing with a higher amplitude, in which you could change by hitting specific keys on the keyboard.
+Also, if you clicked on the picture of the seal, it would play a really, REALLY loud scream that might hurt your ears if you are wearing headphones.